 Clever Window Coverings for a French Door

-by Guest on Jun 8, 2010
+by Guest Post on Jun 8, 2010

 French doors are elegant additions to any room, but they can be problematic when it comes to finding a window covering.
 Their unusual window length combined with the fact that they open and close frequently, make many conventional window coverings obsolete and inappropriate.
 Before resorting to nailing a sheet over the doorway to cover the windows, try one of the other options below.